8 Alternatives for a Blister That's Not a Cold Sore

 Once you know what to look for, angular cheilitis and cold sores do develop into distinct skin conditions.

 Oral herpes causes fluid-filled blisters to develop, not just at the corners of the mouth, but anywhere around the mouth.
 These blisters go through five stages from emergence to healing:

 - An itching, burning feeling develops underneath the skin to indicate a cold sore is forming

 - Fluid-filled cold sore blisters develop on or around the mouth

 - The blisters burst or "weep" and release their fluids

 - The cold sores dry up into yellow and brown crust

 - Cold sore scabs heal and the skin around the mouth looks healthy

-Angular cheilitis, by comparison, only affects the skin at the corners of the mouth.
+Also angular cheilitis always affects the corners of the mouth whereas cold sores can appear anywhere on the lips and around..
 It doesn't cause fluid-filled blisters at all, only cracked, dry and irritated skin that becomes vulnerable to infection.